 - For Men's Outreach: tickets to a popular sports event, along with chips and dips or other snacks for them to enjoy while anticipating the event.

 - For anytime: lots of chocolate—dark, light, milk chocolate.
-Chocolate candy, chocolate covered potato chips and pretzels and trail mix, hot chocolate mixes.
+Chocolate candy, chocolate-covered potato chips, pretzels and trail mix, hot chocolate mixes.

 Even more important than the gift basket, have your follow-up information ready before the event!